rayanequeiroz/SimpleWeather/README.md

-# Weather app made as a pet project(still in development)
+# SimpleWeather is a small SPA I do as a pet project.
+### So it's still in development.

 Hello!
 This is my first SPA using a combination of React and Redux.\
 It implements the loading of data from API of [weatherapi.com](https://www.weatherapi.com/)\